How Long Is Bunker Gear Good For?

 • Store your gear away from any UV-producing lights and direct sunlight.

-Bunker Gear Inspection
+Bunker Gear Inspections

 Along with regular maintenance, NFPA 1851 states that bunker gear should be subject to an annual inspection for safety purposes.
 However, it is best to inspect your bunker gear more frequently than that, especially after each fire.
 For added safety, NFPA 1851 suggests routine and advanced inspection for the proper and effective functioning of protective gear upon issue and after each use.